Bellanca 14-13: Operational history

 The 14-13-2 was one of the aircraft tested by August Raspet and George Lambros of the Aerospace Department of Mississippi State College.
 With its propeller removed and towed behind a 450 hp Stearman, the performance of the 14-13-2 was carefully studied and reported in technical publication Research Reviews, April 1954 as "Flight Research on a Personal Type Airplane".
 Raspet and Lambros found the 14-13-2's maximum speed to be 149 mph and its cruise speed at 75% power to be 131 mph.

-In 1952, Canadian native and chiropractor Dr. Joshua Haldeman and his wife Winifred flew their 14-13-2 from Pretoria, South Africa to Oslo, Norway and back.
+In 1952, Canadian Joshua Haldeman and his wife Winifred flew their 14-13-2 from Pretoria, South Africa to Oslo, Norway and back.
 In 1954, the Haldemans flew their 14-13-2 from South Africa to Australia and back.
 Over many years, the Haldemans also explored the Kalahari Desert with the 14-13-2.

-Despite its introduction into a period where private aircraft sales were stagnant, the aircraft remained popular through all of its incarnations and today is considered a classic cabin monoplane and is much in demand.
+Despite its introduction in a period when private aircraft sales were stagnant, the aircraft remained popular through all of its incarnations, becoming considered a classic cabin monoplane and much in demand.

 The last 14-13-3 recorded in the Smithsonian archives is serial number 1648.